The University is located in West Chester, Pennsylvania, a beautiful suburb of Philadelphia.

 that they might be interested in pursuing.

-Our student to faculty ratio is 7:1 which allows for individualized attention for
+Our student to faculty ratio is approximately 11:1 which allows for individualized

 All faculty continue to practice clinically in areas such as family medicine, internal

 medicine, orthopedics, Surgical critical care, and emergency medicine.